 For more information on this transformative program, please contact Elmus Beale, Ph.D., Associate Dean for Medical Education at email@example.com.

 Benefits of provisional acceptance to OU College of Medicine

-- Access to scholarships from an endowed scholarship fund has been made possible through the generosity of the William K. Warren Foundation and Saint Francis Health System.
+- Access to scholarships from an endowed scholarship fund for students who are accepted to the Tulsa School of Community Medicine track has been made possible through the generosity of the William K. Warren Foundation and Saint Francis Health System.